Skip to main content

 8. When redirecting port 53 to the internal DNS server, you should take into account that if there are Internet Safety components active, Source Network Address Translation (SNAT) of the forwarded packets happens, so the source address changes to the Keenetic's IP address in the home network segment.
 Because of this, the DNS zones may not be synchronized.
 Therefore, when using your own DNS server in the home network, we recommend removing the Internet Safety components or changing the port number.

-9. If the recommendations above do not help, and for some reason, port forwarding still doesn't work, you can contact our technical support team and attach a self-test file.
+9. If the recommendations above do not help, and for some reason, port forwarding still doesn't work, you can contact our support help@keenetic.ru and attach a self-test file.
 Information on how to do this can be found in the article Saving the self-test file.

 Tip